Cigna Medicare Supplement Review (2026): Cost, Pros & Cons

 Cigna Medicare Supplement Plans Cost

 Cigna Medicare Supplement costs vary by plan type, age and location.
-Cigna’s rates are competitive, with monthly premiums for 65-year-olds ranging from about $162 to $269, depending on the plan.
-Lower-cost options like Plan G ($162) and Plan N ($175) sit close to or below national averages, while more comprehensive plans such as Plan C ($269) and Plan F ($252) run modestly higher, reflecting broader coverage.
+Monthly premiums for 65-year-olds range from about $162 to $269.
+Lower-cost options like Plan G ($162) and Plan N ($175) sit at or below national averages, while Plan C ($269) and Plan F ($252) run higher, reflecting their broader coverage.

 A